krhetest/LabBench.Manual/docs/index.md

 One such editor is the [Atom editor](https://atom.io/ "A hackable text editor for the 21st Century"), which with the [Autocomplete XML Atom Package](https://atom.io/packages/autocomplete-xml "XML tag autocompletion for Atom text editor!") package can provide what is known as code completion for the experiment and protocol definition files.

 To enable this, install the Atom editor by downloading the [installer](https://atom.io/download/windows_x64 "Direct download link for Windows") and running it.
 Once the Atom editor is installed, start the editor and go to File=>Settings.
-In the Settings panel goto Packages and search for the `autocomplete-xml` package and install it.
+In the Settings panel go to Packages and search for the `autocomplete-xml` package and install it.

 After this, when you open an experiment or protocol definition file that are based on the [template](https://github.com/Inventors-Way/LabBench.Manual/tree/master/templates "Templates for experiment and protocol definition files") with the Atom editor, you will get code completion and waving lines under errors in the files.